 It’s important to remember that burnout does not go away overnight.
 It might be difficult or uncomfortable to intervene when you see a coworker struggling, but it’s the right thing to do.

-To learn more about what Ochsner Health System is doing to address provider burnout, visit the Office of Professional Well-Being online.
+To learn more about what Ochsner Health is doing to address provider burnout, visit the Office of Professional Well-Being online.